Harshith-VC/Zomato-Data-Analysis/README.md

    - **Enhance Online Presence**: Restaurants should focus on improving their online ordering systems, as this is positively correlated with higher ratings.
    - **Focus on Mid-Range Pricing**: Given the customer preference for restaurants with approximately 300 rupees for two people, restaurants in this pricing category should be strategically promoted.
    - **Targeted Marketing for Dining**: Since dining restaurants are the most popular, targeted promotions and offers in this segment could drive further customer engagement.

-### 5. **Next Steps**
-   - **Further Analysis**: Segment the data by geographic location to understand regional preferences and trends.
-   - **Predictive Modeling**: Build models to predict future customer behavior and restaurant performance based on historical data.
-   - **A/B Testing**: Implement and analyze the impact of various marketing strategies or service changes.